kcw27/ortholog-comparison-pipeline/example_run.md

 Use this if the naming conventions aren't consistent between your BLAST file and the synteny search output file.
 This might happen if you BLAST against a custom database where the protein names aren't the same as the names in the GenBank files queried in the synteny search.

 Dependencies:
+(seqtk is installed in my base conda environment?? in any case, this will fail to make the fastas at the end if you're in pynteny_env)

 Inputs: